 We operate in a service territory with a rich diversity of habitats that support an abundance of wildlife, including 300 species of birds.

-and Land Use
+& Land Use

-- Assesses proposed locations for electric transmission facilities and pipeline routes and identifies sensitive areas, including protected species and habitats;
+- Assesses proposed locations for electric transmission facilities and pipeline routes and identifies sensitive areas, including protected species and habitats,

-- Avoids environmentally or culturally sensitive areas when practical and when alternative locations or routes are feasible;
+- Avoids environmentally or culturally sensitive areas when practical and when alternative locations or routes are feasible,

-- Minimizes project footprints and ecological impacts to facilities;
+- Minimizes project footprints and ecological impacts to facilities,

-- Mitigates impacts through restoration and careful vegetation management of pipeline rights-of-way, avoiding active bird nests during the breeding season;
+- Mitigates impacts through restoration and careful vegetation management of pipeline rights-of-way, avoiding active bird nests during the breeding season,

-- Monitors and works collaboratively with regulatory agencies in the management of affected listed species and ecosystems; and
+- Monitors and works collaboratively with regulatory agencies in the management of affected listed species and ecosystems, and

 - Partners with federal and state regulatory agencies and nonprofit conservation groups to support biodiversity conservation efforts beyond our operational footprint.

 Our Natural Gas Operations business reviews projects during the design phase using an Environmental Review Worksheet to assess potential impacts to air, water and land.
 Based on the review, it may be necessary to survey habitats for the presence or absence of species that are threatened, protected or endangered.
 In these cases, we coordinate with state and federal agencies prior to initiating construction.

+CenterPoint Energy’s Environmental department maintains a robust avian protection program, taking great care to prevent harm to birds.
 We develop and implement appropriate avian protection management guidelines, such as conducting avian risk assessments that include mitigation measures, employing avian-friendly infrastructure design and upgrades, and providing alternate nesting structures.

 - Wildlife Center of Texas Financial contributions and collaboration on wildlife rescue and rehabilitation

-- Texas Parks and Wildlife Foundation||Financial contribution and participation in avian monitoring and data collection
+- Texas Parks and Wildlife Foundation: Financial contributions and participation in avian monitoring and data collection